wickman/commons/src/python/twitter/common/python/docs/index.rst

 twitter.common.python contains the Python packaging and distribution libraries in use by Twitter and available from the `twitter commons
 <https://github.com/twitter/commons>`_.
-The most notable component of
+The most notable components of
-twitter.common.python is the
+twitter.common.python are the
-.pex (Python EXecutable) format which is a general purpose Python environment virtualization solution similar in spirit to `virtualenv <http://virtualenv.org>`_   PEX files have been used by Twitter to deploy Python applications to production since 2011.
+.pex (Python EXecutable) format and the associated ``pex`` tool which provide a general purpose Python environment virtualization solution similar in spirit to `virtualenv <http://virtualenv.org>`_   PEX files have been used by Twitter to deploy Python applications to production since 2011.

 To learn more about what the .pex format is and why it could be useful for you, see :ref:`whatispex`  For the impatient, there is also a lightning talk published by Twitter University: `WTF is PEX?
 <http://www.youtube.com/watch?v=NmpnGhRwsu0>`_.